blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### Changed features

-* Support for Dart is now extended to Dart 3.1.
+* Support for Dart is now extended to Dart 3.1.2 and Flutter 3.13.4.

 ### Resolved issues
 * (IDETECT-4056) Resolved an issue where no components were reported by CPAN detector.